shannontorcato/hotel_management_system/README.md

-Hotel Management System using HTML, CSS and MySQLP.
+Hotel Management System using HTML, CSS and MySQL.